bcollazo/catanatron/docs/BLOG_POST.md

 # 5 Ways NOT to Build a Catan AI

-During the pandemic, I started playing online Settlers of Catan.
+During the pandemic, I started playing online Settlers of Catan (shoutout to https://colonist.io!).
 I quickly realized there is more skill involved than one may think (i.e. there are players that consistently make it to the US National Championship); and this made the game beautiful for me.

 At the same time, I was amazed at the recent success of the AlphaGo team, at making a superhuman player in the games of Chess, Shogi, and Go, with a seemingly simple algorithm.